Elliott Brothers (computer company)

 Elliott Brothers (London) Ltd was an early computer company of the 1950s and 1960s in the United Kingdom.
 It traced its descent from a firm of instrument makers founded by William Elliott in London around 1804.
 The research laboratories were originally set up in 1946 at Borehamwood and the first Elliott 152 computer appeared in 1950.

-In its day the company was very influential.
+In its height, the company was influential in its field.
 The computer scientist Bobby Hersom was an employee from 1953 to 1954, and Sir Tony Hoare was an employee there from August 1960 to 1968.
-He wrote an ALGOL 60 compiler for the Elliott 803.
-He also worked on an operating system for the new Elliott 503 Mark II computer.
+Hoare wrote an ALGOL 60 compiler for the Elliott 803, and worked on an operating system for the new Elliott 503 Mark II computer.
 The founder of the UK's first software house, Dina St Johnston, had her first programming job there from 1953 to 1958, and John Lansdown pioneered the use of computers as an aid to planning on an Elliott 803 computer in 1963.
-In 1966 the company established an integrated circuit design and manufacturing facility in Glenrothes, Scotland, followed by a metal–oxide semiconductor (MOS) research laboratory.
+In 1966, the company established an integrated circuit design and manufacturing facility in Glenrothes, Scotland, followed by a metal–oxide semiconductor (MOS) research laboratory.

 In 1967, Elliott Automation was merged into the English Electric company and in 1968 the computer part of the company became part of International Computers Limited (ICL).